top of page

 2. Embed the change agent within the scrum team.

-3. Prep the organisation, and crucially all the support functions. to effectively support rapid-fire agile delivery.
-This includes setting appropriate expectations with the business as to how agile is different from waterfall delivery, the advantages it offers, and how to work with it successfully.
+3. Prep the organisation and, crucially, all the support functions.
+To effectively support rapid-fire agile delivery.
+This includes setting appropriate expectations with the business regarding how agile differs from waterfall delivery, its advantages, and how to work with it successfully.

-5. Maintain a sprint specific Change Plan, iterated with each sprint cycle and delivering incremental change interventions that ties into a cumulative change story.
+5. Maintain a sprint-specific tie Change Plan, iterated with each sprint cycle and delivering incremental change interventions that ties into a cumulative change story.

-6. Use the enhanced user feedback opportunities to apply the test and learn approach not only to the product solution, but the change approach.
-Clear goals and objectives must be formulated for change adoption and delivered to out of each sprint cycle.
+6. Use the enhanced user feedback opportunities to apply the test-and-learn approach to the product solution and the test-and-change process.
+Clear goals and objectives must be formulated for change adoption and delivered out of each sprint cycle.

-7. Build an iterative collective change story out of each sprint, that provides an emerging comparative map to the differences between the current state and future state ongoing until final scope is qualified.
+7. Build an iterative collective change story out of each sprint, providing an emerging comparative map of the differences between the current and future states until the final scope is qualified.

 Conclusion

-Regardless of the project development methodology used, change management is an essential component of any effective project delivery.
-Best results can be delivered using scrum agile when a dedicated change agent is embedded into the team and participates fully in the development sprints.
-This ensures the elements that will ensure change adoption are identified both at the micro sprint-specific level, but can also be assembled into a cumulative contextual change story to inform and sell the vision of the overall project success.
+Regardless of the project development methodology used, change management is essential to any effective project delivery.
+Best results can be delivered using Scrum Agile when a dedicated change agent is embedded into the team and participates fully in the development sprints.
+This ensures that the elements that will ensure change adoption are identified at the micro sprint-specific level and can also be assembled into a cumulative contextual change story to inform and sell the vision of the overall project success.

 References:

-Barb Grant, the author, is a master change practitioner, the Director of Encompass Consulting, 'Bold Change' and author of the #1 Amazon bestselling book for change agents, 'Change Management that Sticks' which features cartoon Change Cat.
-Barb has worked in a range of agile environments, and was formerly the Digital Change Lead at ACC, the Accident Compensation Corporation of New Zealand, a crown entity and the Digital Readiness Manager on ServiceIQ's Microsoft Dynamics service portal build project.
+Barb Grant, the author, is a master change practitioner, the Director of Encompass Consulting, 'Bold Change' and author of the #1 Amazon bestselling book for change agents, 'Change Management that Sticks', which features cartoon Change Cat.
+Barb has worked in various agile environments and was formerly the Digital Change Lead at ACC, the Accident Compensation Corporation of New Zealand, a crown entity, and the Digital Readiness Manager on ServiceIQ's Microsoft Dynamics service portal build project.

-If you need help to evolve your organisation's change management practices to support agile, or have a complex business change need to address, then use the contact form below or email barb direct at barb@barbgrant.com for a free no-obligation chat about your requirement.
+If you need help to evolve your organisation's change management practices to support agile or have a complex business change that needs to be addressed, then use the contact form below or email barb directly at barb@barbgrant.com for a free no-obligation chat about your requirement.

 bottom of page